vikchupak/Kubernetes/components/service.md

 2. The **NodePort service** running on Kubernetes worker nodes.
 3. The **ClusterIP service**, which distributes traffic to Pods.

+### `on-promises load balancers`

+- On on-premises (self-hosted Kubernetes), where there is no cloud provider, the LoadBalancer service does not automatically provision an external load balancer.
+- But, you can configure a traditional load balancer like NGINX to forward traffic to the Kubernetes NodePort service

 ## Config files

 - Internal service.
 It also acts as a load-balancer despite the name.